Pharrell’s Mighty Dream Forum kicks off in Norfolk - NewsBreak

 NORFOLK, Va.
 (WAVY) – Hampton Roads native and music superstar Pharrell Williams is bringing business leaders together for a conversation about how to better address those long marginalized in society.
 This year, he’s doing it under the name of the Mighty Dream Forum.Road closures in Norfolk for Pharrell Mighty Dream Forum

-The 3-day series of events in Downtown Norfolk kicked off Tuesday inside a large tent constructed in the green space adjacent to McArthur Center mall.
+The 3-day series of events in Downtown Norfolk kicked off Tuesday inside a large tent constructed in the green space adjacent to MacArthur Center mall.

-The panelists will cover everything from Google’s Chief Diversity Officer speaking about how business will be done in the future, to a live podcast with Pharrell talking about money and investing.
+The panelists will cover everything from how business will be done in the future (Google Chief Diversity Officer and Hampton University graduate Melonie Parker spoke on that and other topics on Tuesday), to a live podcast with Pharrell talking about money and investing.

 He said this Mighty Dream Forum is aimed at showing the 757 community that working with those who value diversity and inclusion is important.